ecss-soton/verify/README.md

 # University of Southampton Discord verification service
-Service to globally verify and link Southampton students to their Discord accounts
+Service to globally verify and link Southampton students to their Discord accounts.
+See also the [discord bot](https://github.com/ecss-soton/verify-bot)

 ![Soton verify logo](assets/soton-verify.png "Test")